State-Estimation/VINS-mobile-Android/README.md

 # VINS-Mobile-Android

+This is the implementation of the VINS algorithm on the Android platform.
+If you want to use it on IOS devices, please refer to this link:https://github.com/HKUST-Aerial-Robotics/VINS-Mobile

 ### Warning: Potentially harmful code

 During tests an anomaly occured where the smartphone has completely crashed and was only recoverable by connecting it to a computer/charger. **Use at your own risk!**